w3c/Guide/bp.md

 if broadly deployed?
 Are there scenarios under which we would regret standardizing this feature?

 ### Socialized proposal
-*Strongly Recommended*: An initial draft of the technical specification has been written down and socialized  in a community where web stite / app developer, framework/took developer, and core technology implementers are represented.
+*Strongly Recommended*: An initial draft of the technical specification has been written down and socialized  in a community where web site / app developer, framework/took developer, and core technology implementers are represented.
 If that discussion has generated sustained expressions of opposition or  unwillingness to implement / make patent commitments from key stakeholders, proposers are well advised to make a persuasive case for how the proposed Recommendation Track work